Euclid Quick Data Release (Q1). A probabilistic classification of quenched galaxies: Characterising star-formation histories

 The classification criteria are defined as follows.
 Quenched galaxies (QGs) satisfy

-whereas Retired galaxies meet the conditions
+whereas retired galaxies meet the conditions

-and systems that do not fall into either of these categories are classified as Ageing galaxies (AGs).
-This classification shares similarities with previous studies in the literature \citep[e.g.,][]{Moutard+18, Quai+18, Owers+19, Belli+19, Cleland+21, Tacchella+22}.
-For instance, compared to \citet{Moutard+18}, AGs correspond to the authors' definition of star-forming galaxies, QGs align with the young quiescent population, and RGs are broadly consistent with their old quiescent category.
+and systems that do not fall into either of these categories are classified as ageing galaxies (AGs).
+This classification shares similarities with previous studies in the literature \citep[e.g.,][]{Moutard+18, Quai+18, Owers+19, Belli+19, Cleland+21, Tacchella+22, Corcho-Caballero+23a}.
+For instance, compared to \citet{Moutard+18}, most AGs correspond to the authors' definition of `star-forming' galaxies, QGs align with their `green-valley' and `quiescent' populations, and RGs are broadly consistent with their `old quiescent' category (see Appendix \ref{appendix:class_comparison} for a more detailed comparison).
 The key distinction between the two approaches lies in the definition of quenching.
-While \citet{Moutard+18} considers all transitions from star-forming to quiescent as (fast or slow) quenching, we interpret quenching as a specific process occurring under particular physical conditions in a short timescale, such as a so-called dry merger.
+While \citet{Moutard+18} considers all transitions from star-forming to quiescent as (fast or slow) quenching, we interpret quenching as a specific process occurring under particular physical conditions in a short timescale, such as a mergers \citep[e.g.,][]{Ellison+24}, potentially triggering strong AGN kinetic feedback \citep[e.g.,][]{Quai+21}.

-The division between Retired galaxies and the other regions is set by the observational limit where specific star formation rates can be reliably measured.
-Retired galaxies exhibit extremely low \avssfr values at both timescales, making it challenging to distinguish between systems that underwent quenching events more than one Gyr ago, and those that secularly evolved without any significant suppression of star formation.
-In the simulations, substituting the mass resolution into Eq.~\eqref{eq:retired_line} yields the minimum stellar mass of an IllustrisTNG Retired galaxy
+The division between retired galaxies and the other regions is set by the observational limit where specific star formation rates can be reliably measured.
+Retired galaxies exhibit extremely low \avssfr values at both timescales, making it challenging to distinguish between systems that underwent quenching events more than 1 Gyr ago, and those that evolved purely in a secular fashion or under the influence of milder `regulating' or `suppressing' mechanisms.
+In the simulations, substituting the mass resolution into Eq.~\eqref{eq:retired_line} yields the minimum stellar mass of an IllustrisTNG retired galaxy